MikeDigitize/lazy/README.md

 ## How it works

-The `LazyLoad` base class takes a CSS selector of images to be lazy loaded. `LazyLoad` supports both the loading of Image elements and CSS background images.
+The `LazyLoad` base class takes a CSS selector of images to be lazy loaded. `LazyLoad` supports the loading of images for both Image elements and elements with CSS background images.

 ```javascript
 const lazy = new LazyLoad('.lazy-image');